YiHsiu7893/Tensorflow-Practice/README.md

 Reference book: "TensorFlow 2.x人工智慧、機器學習超炫範例200+", published by 碁峰資訊, 2021

 The codes are not the same as the samples in the book.
-I have modified a piece of code according to my habits. ((and corrected some typos as well!
+I have modified a piece of code according to my habits.

+(( and corrected some typos as well!

 ## Contents
 - MLP - basic MLP function exercises, and 3 practical cases: Iris Datasets, Circle & Cross, Mnist(including Fashion_Mnist)
-- CNN - 3 prectical cases: Circle & Cross(named "Start"), Mnist, Fashion_Mnist
+- CNN - 4 prectical cases: Circle & Cross(named "Start"), Mnist, Fashion_Mnist, Cifar10

 ## Notes
 ### steps of training a MLP/CNN model